Gamification Stuff we Love: Climate Change

-Because we are working on a Nasa’s Climate Kids site, which has a vast array of resources for children to play and learn about climate change.
-Although the target audience for my client is higher than the target age of the group on the Nasa website, some of the materials are both educational, fun and engaging.project in the area of Climate Change one of my challenges this week was to find a round -up of good for climate change as well as gamification campaigns.
-So far the best of what I have found is the
+Because we are working on a learning project in the area of Climate Change one of my challenges this week was to find a round -up of good serious games for climate change as well as gamification campaigns.
+So far the best of what I have found is the Nasa’s Climate Kids site, which has a vast array of resources for children to play and learn about climate change.
+Although the target audience for my client is higher than the target age of the group on the Nasa website, some of the materials are both educational, fun and engaging.

-I am still on a fact finding mission for more climate changegames for age groups of 16 and up to PhD level to encourage innovation and sustainability.
+I am still on a fact finding mission for more climate change learning games for age groups of 16 and up to PhD level to encourage innovation and sustainability.
 So when you come across great projects in your travels, please let me know.

 Carbonstory I like because of it’s simplicity.
 The objective is to decrease your carbon footprint and promise specific action, which are then rewarded on the the site, with as as a sub-aim to gift aid to projects in developing countries.
 Elements of gamification and crowd funding are combined to create the best for sustainable change. https://www.carbonstory.org